-Without a properly functioning flare system, Refining NZ’s Marsden Point refinery cannot legally or safely operate.
-Used to vent pressure and gas during process upsets and emergencies, the flare is part of the most critical process safety system on site.
+Without a properly functioning flare system, Refining NZ‘s Marsden Point refinery cannot legally or safely operate.
+The flare is part of the most critical process safety system on-site to vent pressure and gas during process upsets and emergencies.
 Access to the full flare structure can only be gained when the refinery is shut down, once every 12-15 years.

-Grit Engineering worked with rope access inspectors and drone operators to safely generate detailed inspection reports including the difficult access areas.
+GRIT worked with rope access inspectors and drone operators to safely generate detailed inspection reports, including the difficult access areas.

 - Fitness for service of design, compared with current codes, to establish whether the

-structure needed any structural modifications or upgrades ignoring condition.
+the structure needed any structural modifications or upgrades, ignoring the condition.

 - Fitness for purpose in current deteriorated condition, to establish the repairs necessary